What does it mean to be diagnosed with primary progressive MS?

 Who gets primary progressive MS?

+It is estimated that 10-15,000 people have primary progressive MS in the UK.
 Generally primary progressive MS is diagnosed when someone is in their 40s or 50s.

 Relapsing remitting MS is usually diagnosed under the age of 40.
 People with relapsing remitting MS typically move into the secondary progressive phase about the same time as others are diagnosed with primary progressive MS.